CALIFORNIA MEDI-CAL: FREQUENTLY ASKED QUESTIONS

 guidance of a qualified elder law attorney to avoid any potential Medi-Cal transfer penalties.

 Contact our office today to schedule a FREE consultation in our office or at your home.
-We also have
+Our law office

 Phone: (800) 852-1239 or (661) 295-4604 FAX: (661) 295-4605